Club Repeater Facilities

 If you are planning a visit to Sydney, give us a call on IRLP or Echolink.

 Besides the P25 Services also available on VK2ROT at Paddington.
 Waverley Amateur Radio Society is working with other groups to expand the Digital Radio Services available for testing by the Amateur Community.
 The Sydney CBD based facility is generally restricted to 70 cm services for Amateur Radio, however it has a significant footprint and some services are linked to additional repeaters in Western Sydney.
 The stack includes FM, P25, DMR, DStar and C4FM.

 The club operates a 70cm ICOM D-Star repeater, VK2RBV, from a building in Sydney CBD operating on 438.775 MHz with a -5.0MHz offset.
 The repeater has full access to REF, XRF and DCS reflectors and is DPRS-enabled.
 It covers most of the Sydney basin.

-The club is testing a 70cm Yaesu C4FM repeater, VK2RBV, this unit is currently co-located with with the D-Star in Sydney CBD on 438.1125 MHz with a -5.4MHz offset.
+The club has installed a 70cm Yaesu C4FM repeater, VK2RBV, this unit is currently co-located with the D-Star in Sydney CBD on 438.1125 MHz with a -5.4MHz offset.
 The repeater is configured as AUTO-AUTO, in Yaesu speak this means that an FM signal will be repeated as FM and a digital signal will be repeated as digital.
 It also covers most of the Sydney basin.

 There is also a Wires-X node listening to the repeater Node: VK2RBV-RPT it is usually connected to its own room VK2RBV-ROOM and is available for connections.